 The Savage Arms Stevens 320 Pump can be purchased with either a pistol grip or semi-pistol grip and a tube style magazine.
 The stocks are synthetic, and they’re great for securing the butt firmly against your body.
 The carbon steel barrel is a surprising 18 inches long, all finished in a matte black.
 This shotgun is normally overlooked because most buyers quickly go to classic appearances, but the Stevens 320 has a lot of power behind it and is really easy to use.
 Don’t let the price make you question it, either: it’s well under $300.
 It’s affordable and practical.

 In a Saturated Market…

 Of course, there are tons of other firearms we could be listing as underrated.
-It’s difficult to discover weapons that have already been on the market for a while and are being smothered by more popular brands.
-Some well known brands, such as Savage Arms, simply already have their best-sellers, leaving their lesser known (although equally high-performing) productions in the dust.
+It’s difficult to discover weapons that have already been on the market for a while.
+Some great guns are being smothered by more popular brands.
+Some well known brands, such as Savage Arms, market best-sellers, leaving their lesser known firearms in the dust.
 Other brands, such as CZ, go practically unheard of because they’re up against universally renowned pistols from Glock, Smith and Wesson, and the like.
 Whether you’re looking to break away from the pistols, rifles, and shotguns you’ll see in any other shooter’s hand, or you’re interested in expanding your skills on a variety of unheard of weapons, the four listed firearms we have here are a great start to exploring the world of underrated guns.